CWCU is bringing you Open Banking

 Member and account transaction data

-We plan for CWCU members to start getting access to share their information by 1 November 2021, starting with information about themselves and their accounts.
-Joint account information is expected to be shared sometime in 2022.
+CWCU members can access their information about themselves and their accounts.
+Joint account information is expected to be able to be shared by 1 October 2022.

-If you choose to use Open Banking, you’ll be required to create an online account and password.
+If you choose to use Open Banking, you’ll be required to have Internet Banking (Redinet ).
 You’ll then need to give your consent for us to share any of your information.